-FC Faecal coliforms, an indicator of the possible presence of faecal material or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
-Registration of an incident by the Council does not automatically mean such an outcome had actually occurred
+(mg/L).
+In water, this is also equivalent to parts per million (ppm), but or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
+Registration of an incident by the Council does not automatically mean such an outcome had actually occurred.